top of page

 An avid reader and a talented writer, Joyce began publishing poems and short stories in local literary magazines while still a student.

 Joyce left Ireland for Paris, but was forced to return to Dublin a year later due to a lack of funds.
 In 1904, he met Nora Barnacle, a chambermaid, and the two fell in love.
+They soon left together for the Continent and would never return, except for shorts stints.
 They had two children, Giorgio and Lucia, and were together until Joyce's death in 1941.

 In 1914, Joyce published his first major work, the semi-autobiographical novel A Portrait of the Artist as a Young Man.
 The novel was well-received and established Joyce as a promising new talent in the world of literature.
 He followed it with Dubliners, a collection of short stories published in 1916.

-Ulysses, Joyce's most famous work, was published in 1922.
+Ulysses, Joyce's most famous work, was published on February 2nd, 1922, on Joyce's 40th birthday.
 Considered a masterpiece of modernist literature, it follows the lives of a group of characters in Dublin over the course of a single day.
-For more than a decade, the book now considered the most important work of modernist literature was illegal to sell, advertise or import because it was deemed obscene.
-Thankfully with the unwavering support of his wife, Nora Joyce and help from friends such as Sylvia Beach, Harriet Weaver, Adrienne Monnier, W.B.
+When first published, the novel was illegal to sell, advertise or import in Ireland, the UK, America and beyond.
+It was deemed scandalous.
+Thankfully with the unwavering support of his wife, Nora, and help from friends such as Sylvia Beach, Harriet Weaver, Adrienne Monnier, W.B.
 Yeats, T.S.
 Eliot, Ford Madox Ford, Ernest Hemingway, F. Scott Fitzgerald, Edith Rockefeller and many others, he managed to stay the course, and the prohibitions were eventually overturned.
 Ulysses eventually became a commercial and critical success, and cemented Joyce's reputation as one of the greatest writers of his time.

-After the publication of Ulysses, Joyce and his family moved to Paris, where he spent the rest of his life.
-He continued to write and publish, and in 1939, he completed his final work, Finnegans Wake, a highly experimental novel that remains one of the most challenging works of literature ever written.
+After the publication of Ulysses, Joyce and his family stayed in Paris for many more years.
+He continued to write and publish, and in 1939, completed his final work, Finnegans Wake, a highly experimental novel that remains one of the most challenging works of literature ever written.
+The family remained in Paris until 1940, when they escaped Nazi occupied France for Switzerland.

 Joyce died in 1941 at the age of 59.
-He is buried in Fluntern Cemetery in Zurich, Switzerland.
+He is buried in Fluntern Cemetery in Zurich.

 James Joyce fav icon